Principal Investigator:

 Graduate Students:

 Ph.D.
-Student, Materials Science and Engineering, University of Michigan, 2015-Present
+Student, Applied Physics, University of Michigan, 2019 – Present

 Email: jpluce@umich.edu